TIMES SQUARE (WABC) -- On Wednesday we get our first look at the new home of the iconic Palace Theatre.

 The theater, located at 47th and Seventh Avenue, opened in 1903 as a vaudeville theater and was later home to shows like Oklahoma and La Cage aux Folles.

-"Everybody wanted to perform here and many famous performers did perform here, Liza Minnelli, the Marx Brothers, Frank Sinatra," said David Levinson, chairman and CEO of L&L Holding Company
+"Everybody wanted to perform here," L&L Holding Company Chairman and CEO David Levinson said.
+"And many famous performers did perform here, Liza Minnelli, the Marx Brothers, Frank Sinatra."

-And it's a landmark, which is why developers have to be ever so careful.
+And it's a landmark, which is why developers had to be so careful.

 Submit a News Tip